Xire7/uci-scheduler/README.md

 ## To-do List (MANY bugs/QoL to fix too!) 🌪️
+- # (Next Priority) Scale the website to allow other users to access databases and be able to schedule simultaneously without unauthorized interferences
-- [ ] figure out how to rerender when adding classes and removing classes without using a hard refresh through useNavigate
+- [X] figure out how to rerender when adding classes and removing classes without using a hard refresh through useNavigate
 - [ ] also find a way to add a space between DEPT and ID
-- [ ] maybe useEffect will be useful for the randomly switch colors when you press add course?
 - [ ] fix how inaccurate the database data fetch is, prioritize keywords first in ID if they are retrieved from vectorDB, but that includes adding space between DEPT and ID
 - [ ] title should also be customizable by the user for each list, and each list should ask for a year timeframe
 - [ ] add prerequisite check!